Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 - Enable Host Discovery: Select this option to enable the **Discovery Frequency** field.
 - Discovery Frequency: Select a value for the frequency of host discovery, which is the interval between discoveries.
 The range is from 1 minute to 2880 minutes (48 hours).
 The default is 1440 minutes (every 24 hours).
 - MDM Query Threshold Interval: Specify how often (in seconds) the module should query the Workspace ONE service.
 The range is from 1 to 1000 seconds; the default is every 10 seconds.
 You can rate limit the frequency in which requests are sent to the third-party server.
 The rate limiter specifies the number of times a script is invoked during the specified time.
 It is triggered when the app starts.
+- Authorization refresh interval (in minutes): By default this is set to refresh the OAuth token every 50 minutes, the default expiry in Workspace One is 60 minutes.
+If this expiry time has been modified, then the refresh interval should be changed to refresh in a shorter time interval than what is configured.
 10. Select **Finish**.
 The configured system description is displayed in the **System Description** dialog box.

 When the system description is selected, all the buttons on the dialog box are enabled.